A few caveats. Most of these are located in People's Square (Fuzhou Lu) and the Old Shanghai (Yu Garden) area. Be warned:

 Their signature dish is ba bao ya (八宝鸭), a “boneless duck with eight foods inside”.
 It’s basically a big, greasy zongzi wrapped inside an incredibly tender duck.
 And neither "boneless" nor "eight foods" is technically accurate.
 The duck is steamed for five hours (in two sessions), stuffed with fillings such as diced chestnut, diced pork and ginkgo seeds.
 Their take on babaoya is smaller and cheaper (168rmb) than other versions in town.
 Plenty of seafood on the menu, too.
 Xiazi dawushen (虾籽大乌参, braised sea cucumbers with shrimp roe) and qingyu tufei (青鱼秃肺, stir fry black carp liver with bamboo shoots) are among the most iconic.

 Decent food quality, good service, bilingual menu, and also one of the tidier and more spacious restaurant options in Yu Garden.
-If you are seeking affordable, authentic Shanghainese flavor, Shanghai Classic House is the place to go.
+If you are seeking affordable, authentic Shanghainese flavor, Lao Fandian is the place to go.

 老正兴 (Lao Zheng Xing)